MelodiousMeadow/zw_portfolio/README.md

 ## Greetings World !!

-I'm Zoë, a data analyst with a foundation in occupational therapy (OT).
-My background as an OT has provided me with the expertise to integrate qualitative observations with quantitative data analysis, enabling me to gain thorough insights when evaluating individuals for OT services.
-I have refined my expertise in applying these skills in data analytics.
+As a data analyst, I specialize in integrating qualitative observations with quantitative analysis to gain comprehensive insights and drive data-driven decisions.

 ### My Projects: